 Medical Editor: John P. Cunha, DO, FACOEP

-Purinethol (mercaptopurine) is used to treat acute lymphatic leukemia or acute myelogenous leukemia.
-It is usually given together with other cancer medications.
-Purinethol is a cancer medication that interferes with the growth of cancer cells and slows their growth and spread in the body.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, diarrhea, and loss of appetite.
+Purinethol (mercaptopurine) is a cancer medication that interferes with the growth of cancer cells and slows their growth and spread in the body used to treat acute lymphatic leukemia or acute myelogenous leukemia.
+Purinethol is usually given together with other cancer medications.
+Purinethol is available in generic form.
+Common side effects of Purinethol include nausea, vomiting, diarrhea, loss of appetite, itching or skin rash, or darkened skin color.
 Temporary hair loss may also occur.
-Normal hair growth should return after treatment has ended.
+Normal hair growth should return after treatment with Purinethol has ended.

 The usual daily maintenance dose of Purinethol is 1.5 to 2.5 mg/kg/day as a single dose.
 Purinethol may interact with allopurinol, azathioprine, blood thinners, cyclosporine, olsalazine or sulfasalazine, sulfamethoxasole and trimethoprim, or thioguanine.
 Tell your doctor all medications you are taking.
 Purinethol is not recommended for use during pregnancy.
 It may harm the fetus, particularly during the first 3 months of pregnancy.
 It is not known whether this drug passes into breast milk.
 Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.

 Our Purinethol (mercaptopurine) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is Patient Information in Detail?

 Easy-to-read and understand detailed drug information and pill images for the patient or caregiver from Cerner Multum.